Rate-Distortion Theory in Coding for Machines and its Application: Image Coding for Machines

-Next, to validate the theory developed in Section \ref{sec:RD_theory}, we evaluate in greater depth the impact of the choice of distillation layer for different cut-points (as opposed to selecting the only the last layer as the distillation layer for unsupervised training as was done in \cite{ahuja2023neural}).
-Here, we select two different cut-points ($C_1$ and $C_2$). and two different distillation points ($M_1$ and $M_2$ in order of depth) for each of the cut-points.
 We also reproduce some of the curves from \cite{ahuja2023neural} for the supervised approach which uses a supervised training loss (cross-entropy) for the task $T$.
 For each cut-point, therefore, we generate three curves: two using an unsupervised distillation loss, and one using a supervised task loss.
-These results are shown in \figref{fig:classification_distillation}.
-We observe that as predicted by our theoretical analysis, choosing deeper distillation points leads to improved rate-distortion performance for both cut-points, and that using a supervised loss outperforms the unsupervised alternatives.
+These results are shown in \figref{fig:classification_distillation} for classification and \figref{fig:segmentation_distillation} for semantic segmentation.
+In general, we observe that as predicted by our theoretical analysis, choosing deeper distillation points leads to improved rate-distortion performance for both cut-points, and that using a supervised loss outperforms the unsupervised alternatives.
+For segmentation, we observe that distilling the backbone output $M_4$ provides the best performance and that using the deeper $M_5$ actually results in somewhat degraded performance (see \figref{fig:segmentation_distillation_downstream}).
+This coincides with our analysis from section~\ref{subsec:appropriateness} as $M_4$ is the most compact representation within the network; subsequent layers in Deeplab-v3 are responsible for reconstructing a high-resolution map from this representation and offer no benefit from a compression perspective.

-Interestingly, though, we see that under this experimental setup the cut point does in fact change rate-distortion performance, with deeper cut points achieving better performance.
+Interestingly, though, we see that under this experimental setup the cut point does, in fact, change rate-distortion performance, with deeper cut points achieving better performance.
 Clearly this is a result of the design and computational constraints we have chosen for our coding scheme.
-To ensure this is in fact the case, we increase the computational capacity and complexity of the compression model in our next set of experiments, and re-evaluate the effect of the different cut points in that setting.
+To ensure this is the case, we increase the computational capacity and complexity of the compression model in our next set of experiments, and re-evaluate the effect of the different cut points in that setting.